metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 ### Goals

-- Introduce a Metal3IPPool and a Metal3IPAddress CRDs.
+- Introduce an IPPool, an IPClaim and an IPAddress CRDs.
 - add flexibility in the IP address allocation
 - enable sharing of a pool across machine deployments / KCP
 - enable use of non-continuous pools
-- enable external IP management by using Metal3IPAddress CRs
+- enable external IP management by using IPAddress CRs
 - offer a predictable way to assign addresses to some nodes
 - be resilient to the clusterctl move operation